-Getting a piercing is, on the face of it, a fashion or personal expression sort of choice, but it all starts with something more like a medical procedure.
+Getting a piercing is generally for aesthetics or personal expression, but it all starts with something more like a medical procedure.
 You’re putting your trust in someone who’s about to use equipment to make a hole in your skin.

 Your ideal store should be visibly very clean